ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 {: #ibmcloud-pi-instance-subnet-detach}

 **Alias**: `detach, det`
-**Description**: Detach a specific subnet or mac address from the server instance.
+**Description**: Detach a specific subnet or mac address from a server instance.
 **Usage**:

 ```bash